Disappearance of Aimee Semple McPherson: Alleged kidnappers

 After McPherson's return to Los Angeles, McKinley promised to obtain information which would prove to the court that kidnappers had indeed held her during the disappearance.
-Since McKinley had a good reputation, Kennedy, McPherson, and Judge Carlos Hardy continued to work with him.
 A car accident in August, though, claimed his life.
-McKinley's sudden death, Mildred Kennedy thought, was peculiar, occurring as it did just before he was ready to reveal some important piece of evidence.
+Kennedy alleged that McKinley had been killed to silence his testimony.
 His death was considered a serious blow to McPherson's case.
-His secretary, Miss Bernice Morris, however, testified for the prosecution, stating that she did not believe that there were any alleged kidnappers.
-She had respect for her late boss, Mr. McKinley, though on the stand she was forced to consider whether he was either in on the plot to manufacture evidence or an unwitting dupe.
+His secretary, Bernice Morris, however, testified for the prosecution, stating that she did not believe that there were any alleged kidnappers.
 The prosecution purported that the McPherson party sent at least two persons posing as the kidnappers to fool McKinley and secure his testimony, lending credibility to the kidnapping story.
-This theory, as one biographer, Nancy Barr Mavity, pointed out, had serious issues because it introduced two extra persons into the scam, increasing the likelihood of exposure.

-Bernice Morris also stated that she had a photo made up of persons posing as the kidnappers and disguised them based on McPherson's description.
-McPherson was shown the image represented to her as an actual photo of her assailants.
-Allegedly, McPherson's reaction to it was as a genuine identification.
-Since only actors were in the image, Morris took it as proof that McPherson was penetrating a fraud by identifying them as her captors.
-McPherson denied Morris' contention; the subjects in the photo were in heavy shadow and the expletive Morris claimed she used when seeing the photo was one not known to have been said by McPherson in times of surprise.
-Bernice Morris continued with other damaging testimony; however, the defense was only allowed by the judge to minimally cross examine her.
+Morris also stated that she had a photographic recreation of the kidnappers based on McPherson's description.
+McPherson was shown the image and allegedly reacted to it was as a genuine identification.
+Since it was a recreation, Morris took it as proof that McPherson was lying about her kidnapping.
+McPherson denied Morris' contention, claiming that the subjects in the photo were in heavy shadow.
+Morris continued with other damaging testimony; however, the defense was only allowed by the judge to minimally cross examine her.
 To check her credibility, McPherson lawyers asked for the release of McKinley's transcribed statement, which was earlier given to the DA's office before his death.
-The lawyers wanted to determine whether any of it confirmed his secretary's story, or even whether his testimony matched what McKinley was telling the Temple about his work.
-Of particular interest to the defense was what the transcripts in question said about a trip McKinley and his secretary, Bernice Morris, made to San Francisco in mid-August to meet with one of the alleged kidnappers.
+The lawyers wanted to determine whether any of it confirmed his secretary's story or whether his testimony matched what McKinley was telling the Temple about his work.
+Of particular interest to the defense was what the transcripts in question said about a trip McKinley and Morris made to San Francisco in mid-August to meet with one of the alleged kidnappers.
 The prosecution refused, stating that those documents were irrelevant and the judge, Samuel R. Blake, said it was outside his power to compel their release.